How to Engrave Metal: 4 Practical Methods Explained

 ©Sam Alfano – YouTube

-Method 2: Rotary Engraving Metal
+Method 2: Engraving Metal with Dremel

 As the engraving technique evolved, power/rotary tools were introduced for engraving metal.
 Still, the process is mechanical and involves manual skill but the tool is electrically powered.
-In this technique, a cutter is mounted with a rotating tool.
+In this technique, a bit is mounted with a rotating tool.
 It spins at high speeds and drives into the metal to create designs.

-The depth and width of the engraving can be adjusted by selecting different cutters and by controlling the pressure applied.
+The depth and width of the engraving can be adjusted by selecting different bits and by controlling the pressure applied.
 In contrast to hand engraving, it effectively works on all metals, even the harder ones.
 It is a popular method for creating nameplates, badges, and signage.

-Tools Needed for Rotary Engraving Metal
+Tools Needed

-Rotary Engraver (Dremel): It is a handheld tool known for its versatility in engraving.
+Dremel: It is a handheld tool known for its versatility in engraving.
 It is compact, powerful, adjustable in speed, and can hold various kinds of engraving bits.

 Tool Bits: Diamond bits, hard and durable, are the most common choice for engraving metals.
 Apart from them, carbide and stainless-steel bits are also used.